What is Narcissistic Abuse?

 – A lack of empathy.

-– Envy of others or the belief that one is the object of envy.
+– Envy of others or believing that one is the object of envy.

 – Arrogant, haughty behavior or attitudes.